LukasDankwart/enncode/README.md

     pip install enncode
 ```

-* Probably a known fact, but the Gurobi optimizer needs to be manually
+* Note that the Gurobi Optimizer engine has to be installed separately.
-installed to the platform and a valid license has to be activated.
 * As the end of 2025, Gurobi has academic licenses available - at no cost -
 to students, faculty, and staff at accredited degree-granting institutions.
 # Getting Started